 For more serious injuries, your doctor might recommend physical therapy.

 For calf pain caused by conditions like DVT, compartment syndrome, or DPN, medical intervention, including surgery and medications, will be required.

 If pain becomes more severe or doesn’t subside within a few days, you should talk to your doctor.

 Here are a few tips that should help prevent calf pain:

 - Stretch.
-One of the most important prevention methods of calf pain is stretching.
-Stretching before and after all workouts helps repair and strengthen the calf, therefore preventing future pain and injury.
+One of the most important methods for preventing calf pain is stretching.
+Stretching before and after all workouts helps repair and strengthen the calf, thereby preventing future pain and injury.
 Make sure you have enough time to rest between workouts to help facilitate this muscle repair and growth.